Life can only be understood by looking backward

 Two multi-day events, 2,000 miles apart, in the space of a week.

-I find it tough preparing for meetings.
+I find it tough to prepare for meetings.
 Creating designs, turning them into implementations, trying hard to not miss any important details, making sure everyone involved knows what they need to know and do, negotiating compromises, contingency planning, etc. Frankly, I feel just plain nervous before the event.
 It’s stressful.
 Preparation seems to have no limits — except I know it must end as soon as the meeting starts.

 At that moment, nervous excitement takes over.